 While I don’t think the Church has been 100 percent devoid of sexism, historically it offered women a lot more freedom and opportunities than what society was offering them.
 If we realize that God works with our cultural notions and practices, then it’s clear he’s been pushing the Church towards gender equality basically since its origin.

 Unlike most other states during the 1800s, Utah always had no-fault divorce laws.
-Whereas most other women of the time period had to prove adultery if they wanted a divorce or simply leave town, LDS woman — including those in polygamous relationships — basically just had to ask for a divorce and they could get one.
+Whereas most other women of the time period had to prove adultery if they wanted a divorce or simply leave town, Latter-day Saint women — including those in polygamous relationships — basically just had to ask for a divorce and they could get one.
 In fact, Brigham Young himself granted 1,645 divorces.

 In a journal article published by the University of Nebraska, historian William Volf argues: